Concurrency in C#: Step-by-Step Tutorial 2025

 }

 Awesome!
-The list threads now contains a list of processes ready to be run.
+The threads list now contains a list of processes ready to be run.

 This is the current code of your new C# concurrency script: